rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 #### ForEach

 Often times you will need to layout several widgets which only are different in their wxWindowID and Name.
-Or perhaps there are cases where the items to be laid out are dynamic.  `ForEach` allows you to specify a range of values or `std::tuples` that are arguements to a closure that will returns a *Controller*.
+Or perhaps there are cases where the items to be laid out are dynamic.  `ForEach` allows you to specify a range of values or `std::tuples` that are arguments to a closure that will returns a *Controller*.
 These will then be added one at a time.

 ```
 {{{ examples/HelloWorld/ExtendedExample.cpp ForEachExample "    // ..." }}}